xudong-zhu01/xudong-zhu01.github.io/_tabs/teaching.md

 <details>
 <summary>HI1022: Europe in the Twentieth Century</summary>
+<br><br>
+University of Aberdeen
+<br><br>
+A comprehensive treatment of this enormous subject is obviously impracticable in an introductory course within the space of one semester, so we aim to highlight a selection of key political, economic, social and other themes.
+The selection varies from year to year, but is likely to include the rise of Bolshevism, reconstruction and European integration after WW2, and the Cold War.
+The twice-weekly lectures introduce the topics, while the eight tutorial meetings emphasise the development of practical transferable research and presentation skills as well as the building of historical knowledge.
 </details>
 <hr>
 <details>
 <summary>From Washington to Peking: History of the Early Interactions Between the United States and China</summary>